friuns2/BlackFriday-GPTs-Prompts/gpts/fiverr-gig-creator.md

 Do you understand?
 ```

+## Welcome Message
+Yes, I understand.
+Please provide me with the user input to create a Fiverr gig for them.

 ## Conversation

 **ASSISTANT**: Yes, I understand.
 Please provide me with the user input to create a Fiverr gig for them.